annafeit/motion-capture-labeling/README.md

 ### Validation and manual labeling
 The <b> labeled data is plotted every 10000 frames </b> and the plot is saved for inspection.

-<b>If the automatic process fails, it can be supported manually in 2 ways: </b>
+<b>If the automatic process fails, it can be supported manually in 3 ways: </b>
+1. <b> Marker mappings </b> can be defined at a frame level.
+If the name for a certain marker at a certain frame is known (e.g. from inspecting the recording) it can be specified as an argument to the labeling process.
+Only for this frame the algorithm will rely on the name given by the user and label the corresponding marker data accordingly.
-1. The user can manually label all markers in single frames and define them as <b>fallback frames</b>.
-For those, the user guarantees that all markers are present and given the correct label.
-Then the automatic labeling relies on the given label continues from that point as described above.
+2. The user can manually label all markers in a single frame and define those frames as <b>fallback frames</b>.
+For those, the user guarantees that all present markers are given the correct label.
+Then the automatic labeling relies on the given label and continues from that point as described above.
-2. <b>Fully labeled markers</b> can be defined, for which the user guarantees that they are correctly labeled throughout the whole take.
+3. <b>Fully labeled markers</b> can be defined, for which the user guarantees that they are correctly labeled throughout the whole take.
 Every point labeled with the name of the marker in the motion capture file, is labeled as such by the algorithm and not based on the nearest neighbor approach.

 ## Running the scripts
 To run the labeling process for a given file, simply create a new <code> Take </code> object with the filename as the only required argument.
 It takes care of: